How to Write a Consulting Contract (Guide): Types and Terms to Include

 Undisclosed flow-downs from prime contracts: | Administrative constraints: | Liens and bonds: |

-Administrative constraints: Liens and bonds: A flow-down clause, also called passthrough or conduit clause, obligates a contractor to include certain language (as defined in that clause) to be incorporated in contracts with subcontractors.
+Administrative constraints: Administrative constraints: Liens and bonds: A flow-down clause, also called passthrough or conduit clause, obligates a contractor to include certain language (as defined in that clause) to be incorporated in contracts with subcontractors.
 You may see this in a Master Service Provider Agreement or government contract.
 These clauses can be buried in a contract and will refer you to another prime contract or federal document.
-These clauses may also require that you insert a similar flow-down clause in contracts that you enter with your own subcontractors.
+These clauses may also require that you insert a similar flow-down clause in contracts that you enter into with your own subcontractors.
 Terms may also not be reciprocal and hold you liable for all rights and responsibilities of the prime contract.
 Be careful of this language.
 You should always ask to see the prime contract provisions that are referred to in your contract.
-You do not want to become bound by terms that you have not reviewed.
-The example is from the Federal Acquisition Regulations System, FAR 52.215-12 | Some contracts may have burdensome administrative constraints.
-These administrative requirements may require a significant amount of time.
-Keep an eye out for these provisions and try to negotiate them out or narrow them to a reasonable burden.
-Client-provided contracts may also include language that simply does not apply to you, such as on-site drug testing, inventions, or patent language.
-Ask the client to remove the language, if possible and appropriate.
+The example is from the Federal Acquisition Regulations System, FAR 52.215-12. | Some contracts may have burdensome administrative constraints and may require a significant amount of time.
+Watch out for these provisions and try to negotiate them out or limit them to a manageable scope.
+Client-provided contracts may also include language that doesn’t apply to you, such as on-site drug testing, inventions, or patent language.
+Ask the client to remove this language, if possible and where appropriate.
 If the language is not potentially damaging, you may concede as part of the negotiation to leave the language in the agreement.
 Focus your negotiation on the most important clauses for your particular situation. | You may encounter language that places a lien or bond against your property, or assets under certain conditions.
 This can be rather complex if your client will not negotiate the language out and may require advice from a legal provider. |

-There are many ways to word a legal agreement, however, standard clauses and terms can become burdensome, even risky.
+There are many ways to word a legal agreement.
+However, standard clauses and terms can become burdensome, even risky.

 Contract Negotiation Tips